 At the age of 8, David began learning the electronic keyboard and piano from a local dance band leader, who taught David to read chord charts and effectively ‘play by ear’ in the styles of the 1920’s to 1960’s.
-David was fast tracked at SVCCS and as a result, completed his year 11 & 12 SACE music whilst he was in years 8 & 9, travelling weekly to the Morphet Vale Campus to do so.
+David blossomed musically at SVCCS and as a result, completed his year 11 & 12 SACE music whilst he was in years 8 & 9, travelling weekly to the Morphet Vale Campus to do so.
 David also learnt to play the flute, clarinet, trumpet and piano accordion through the support & encouragement of his school, but none of which he took further than the beginner level.
-He did however, also learn to play the highland bagpipes and had a brief performing career with a few notable bands around Adelaide – he achieved competition grade 2 and marched in parades until he was 17.
-David was widely supported in his local church and school community and would often be found in nursing homes and day care centres with his mother (a palliative care specialist at the time) during school holidays, entertaining the elderly.
+He did however, also learn to play the highland bagpipes and had a brief performing career with a few notable bands around Adelaide – he achieved competition grade 2 (B) and marched in parades until he was 17.
+David was widely supported in his local church and school community and would also often be found in nursing homes and day care centres with his mother (a palliative care specialist at the time) during school holidays, entertaining the elderly.

 After surprising the audition panel in 1996 with his age, David commenced his formal training as a concert pianist in 1997 at the age of 15, under the guidance of Diana Harris OAM, at the Flinders Street School of Music in Adelaide, South Australia.
 Whilst a student, David was an active chamber music player and performed alongside many other students and staff of both instrumental and vocal disciplines.
 He was also an active student representative and was strongly apposed to the merger of the Elder Conservatorium and Flinders Street School of Music.
 As a result of David and his student council colleagues, there were many revisions made to the merger, to the benefit of the student body.
 At the end of 2000, David graduated with the TAFE SA ‘outstanding achievement during study’ award as well as his undergraduate qualifications in performance and piano accompaniment.